MAIF/otoroshi/manual/next/blog/2026-08-24-otoroshi-18-new-foundations.md

 tags: [otoroshi, release, scala3, play, pekko, migration]
 ---

-Otoroshi `18.0.0` is the largest release we have shipped in years: 1,299 files changed, 37,009 lines added and 120,949 removed since `17.17.0`.
+Otoroshi `18.0.0` is the largest release we have shipped in years.
 The whole runtime moved to Scala 3, Play 3 and Apache Pekko, and Service Descriptors -- deprecated for four years -- are finally gone.

 It is also, by design, meant to be one of the most boring upgrades you will ever do.
 Your routes, plugins, API keys, certificates and exporters are untouched.
 Your traffic does not care.